SumitSinghAir/whiteboard/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Note:
-##Note: I am planning to add more functionalities like retaining board on refresh, login, two types of eraser and fill methods in toolbox.
+I plan to add more functionalities like retaining board on refresh, login, two types of eraser and fill methods in the toolbox.

 ## Available Scripts

 In the project directory, you can run: